 In the event of a disaster, the school has all needed supplies for up to 72 hours.
 We have on-hand: first aid, food, water, blankets and supplies.
-Our safety plan calls for drills and campus safety inspections at regular intervals, as well as CPR, First Aid and Incident Command training conducted every summer for all paid staff members.
+Our safety plan calls for drills and campus safety inspections at regular intervals, as well as CPR, First Aid and Incident Command training conducted every summer for all staff members.
 In addition, every classroom also has an emergency backpack filled with needed supplies, including the child's emergency information.

-Each year, the students are led through drills and briefed on how to respond and follow direction in the event of an emergency.
+Each year the students are led through drills and briefed on how to respond and follow direction in the event of an emergency.
 The local fire marshal performs regular inspections for safety on and around our campus.

-In the event of an emergency such as an earthquake, we will assess the situation at the school and, if phone service is available, we will activate our broadcast calling system to provide you with detailed information and instructions.
-If we ask that you come pick up the children or if phone service is down and you come to pick up your children, we have the following procedure in place for releasing students:
+In the event of an emergency such as an earthquake, we will assess the situation at the school and will activate our emergency communication system (Titan HST) to provide you with detailed information and instructions.
+If we ask that you come pick up the children or if communication services are down and you come to pick up your children, we have the following procedure in place for releasing students: